 Entry Level Laptops

-Slower with limited space for installation of applications.
-Good for research and wide range of web-based functions.
+Slower with limited space for the installation of applications.
+Good for research and a wide range of web-based functions.
 Chromebooks only allow for Android apps and most of these are not ideal for high school.

 All-rounder machines with medium speed and memory.
 Will work with most graphic-demanding applications such as Adobe and Autodesk.

 Better suited for graphics applications and generally have faster processors and more RAM, other aspects of the device can be upgraded in the future like memory (RAM) and storage.

 The reason we do not recommend Chromebooks

 - A Chromebook has a portable device operating system, which basically means it's a phone with a larger screen and a built-in keyboard so the only apps for it are mobile versions, the same as on a phone.

 - The Chromebook does not have a full operating system, and as a result, it has limited access to our core technologies including Office 365 and does not have a client version of OneNote or Teams.